Clinical Pastoral Education

 - Summer CPE Residency Unit: June - August

-Application for this and the unit dates will be determined at the time of application to the Supervisory CPE program.
+Application for this and the unit dates will be determined at the time of application to the Certified Educator CP program.

 International Applicants for CPE require a lengthy and involved process.
 Anyone interested in applying who are living outside the U.S., please refer to the instructions found on the Association of Clinical Pastoral Education website at www.acpe.edu